angyansheng/100theorems/100theorems.md

 - eg. _"In any group of 6 people, either 3 of them are mutual friends or 3 of them are mutual strangers."_
 - First result in Ramsey theory, the study of existence of given substructures

+__Spectral theorem for self-adjoint operators__ (von Neumann 1929/Stone 1932)\
+_"Every self-adjoint operator T defined densely on a Hilbert space H can be decomposed as an integral\
+T = ∫<sub>R</sub> λ dE<sub>λ</sub>,\
+where E<sub>λ</sub> is a resolution of the identity."_
+- Spectral theory: generalising eigenspace decomposition for finite-dimensional matrices
+- Resolution of the identity: increasing, right-continuous family of projections, with limits 0 at -∞ and Id at +∞
+- Hilbert (1906): _"If T is a compact operator, then H has an orthonormal basis of eigenvectors of T."_
+- Von Neumann provided rigorous foundations for and unified the two formulations of quantum mechanics, Schrodinger's wave mechanics and Heisenberg's matrix mechanics

+__Birkhoff's ergodic theorem__ (1931)\
+_"Let X be a finite measure space, and T:X → X be an ergodic map.
+Then for any integrable f:X → R, the average value of f on almost every orbit is equal to average value of f on X."_
+- ie. time average = space average
+- Ergodic map: measure-preserving, and any invariant subset is of zero measure or full measure; ie. T is 'mixing' on X
+- Central result in ergodic theory: study of statistical properties of dynamical systems; has roots in statistical mechanics (Boltzmann)
+- Generalises to many different settings

 __Godel's incompleteness theorems__ (Godel 1931)\
 _"If a consistent axiomatic system is strong enough to express elementary arithmetic, then there are statements it can neither prove nor disprove; in particular, it cannot prove its own consistency."_
 - Arithmetisation of logic: statements and proofs can be represented as numbers, and thus can be discussed within the system itself